SemmelhackLab/ztrack/README.md

 ```bash
 cd ztrack
 ```
-Update the repository (do this whenever there are updates to the software)
+Update the repository (do this also whenever there are updates to the software)
 ```bash
 git pull
 ```